Alan Dundes: Personal life

 Dundes was born in New York City, the son of a lawyer and a musician.
 His parents were not religious, and Dundes considered himself a secular Jew.

 He met his wife Carolyn while attending Yale University.
 They were married for 48 years, and had a son (David) two daughters (Lauren and Alison) and six grandchildren."

-On March 30, 2005, Dundes collapsed from an apparent heart attack while giving a graduate seminar at Berkeley, and died on the way to the hospital.
+On March 30, 2005, Dundes collapsed from an apparent heart attack while giving a graduate seminar at University of California, Berkeley, and died on the way to the hospital.
 He was 70.